LEARNAcademy/syllabus/js_beginning/03js_functions.md

 //create a function called old_enough
 //takes in 1 number as an arguments function old_enough(number){
-    //if number is less than 21 retun 'can not drink'(if/else statment) if(number < 21){
+    //if number is less than 21 return 'can not drink'(if/else statement) if(number < 21){
         return "Can not drink"
     //otherwise return 'allowed to drink'